Switching methods of level 2 for the construction of cospectral graphs

 Our starting point is the following classification of indecomposable regular orthogonal matrices of level \(2\), which follows from the classification of weighing matrices of weight \(4\) by Chan, Rodger and Seberry \cite{weighing} and has been restated by Wang and Xu \cite {level2mats} in the form below.
-Note that any regular orthogonal matrix has row sum \(1\) or \(-1\), but without loss of generality, we may assume the row sum to be \(1\).

 \begin{theorem}[\cite{weighing}] Up to a permutation of the rows and columns, an indecomposable regular orthogonal matrix of level \(2\) and row sum \(1\) is one of the following:

 where $I$, $J$, $O$, $Y=2I-J$ and $Z=J-I$, are square matrices of order $2$. \end{theorem}